Ameg-yag/fuzzer/writeup.md

 - Attempted to add functionality to include unexpected data to valid tags (e.g. format strings in attributes)

 ## Plaintext fuzzer
+The plaintext fuzzer is similar to other fuzzers but has an additional functionality unique to plaintext files: multiple lines.
+Due to the potential of multiple lines, additional processing is taken into consideration to maximise code coverage.
+The plaintext fuzzer analyses how many lines are provided and performs fuzzing of each line individually.
+The dumb fuzzing functionalities provided are:
+- The generation of proceedurally increasing random string inputs
+- The generation of proceedurally increasing random numeric inputs
+- Format string
+- Permutation of all potential 5 digit numbers
+- Permutation of all potential 4 character strings
+- Permutation of all potential 4 character alphanumeric strings The smart fuzzing functionalities provided are:
+- Duplication
+- Negation of numbers
+- Duplication and negation
+- Mutation of digits in both large range and fine differences
+- Permutation of provided input

 ## Bonus Marks

 # Future Work
+Currently, the implementation of multiprocessing is hampered by the limits of Python3, that is asynchronous events are not handled robustly, and the multiprocessing library makes interprocess communication more difficult than it should be.
+With the advent of Python4 and the asyncio library, future work would include obsoleting the multiprocessing library in favour of asyncio for better performance and interprocess communication to prevent racing between processes, locks of files (namely bad.txt), and graceful exiting of all processes.

+Currently, there are no systems in place for intellegently checking code coverage for a more powerful input selection during fuzzing.
+An implementation of code coverage checking and evolutionary algorithms can help discover more powerful payloads more quickly.

+Currently, there is no system for checking the time taken for each test to intellegently adapt the breadth of duzz fuzzing algorithms.
+If it can be observed that fuzzing is being completed too slowly due to a larger binary or slower computation, sample spaces should be reduced.
+Similarly, if fuzzing is completed quickly, sample spaces could be expanded.

+Currently, CPU utilisation is not monitored and the limit of processes spawned at any moment is hardcoded.
+If it can be observed that CPU utilisation is not maximised, potentially due to processes blocking/waiting additional processes could be run to maximise performance.